RealityBending/RealityBending.github.io/content/authors/zen-juen/_index.md

     year: 2019
 email: ""
 interests:
-- Neurocognitive mechanisms underlying memory (especially false memories and confabulation), decision-making, and inhibitory control ​🕵️‍♂️​
+- Neurocognitive mechanisms underlying memory (especially false memories and confabulation), decision-making, and inhibitory control
-- Neural dysfunction and psychopathology
+- Modelling cognition in neurological and mental disorders
 - Forensic psychology
 - Climbing at a bouldering gym 🧗 and getting some kicks in at a football pitch ⚽
 name: "Zen J. Lau"